 Many of the attractions below will feature loud noises.
 For example, when my family went to Wompus Woods, their scare actors fired off cannons that shook the ground.
 They were so loud.
 And, of course, there will be screaming.
 So for those sensitive little kid ears (and even your own), please bring some ear plugs.
 You won’t regret it.

-This attraction makes haunted houses family-friendly events in addition to the haunted house, including a picnic area, bonfires, music, photos with characters, access to food, and more.
+This attraction makes haunted houses family-friendly events in addition to the haunted house, including a picnic area, bonfires, music, photos with characters, access to food, mini golf, ax throwing, and more.

 Don’t let the family-friendly fun fool you, Madworld claims to be the scariest haunted house in the state.